FARUK2059/Art-and-Craft-Client/README.md

 - **Artisan Showcase**: Discover unique artisanal creations and support talented craftsmen from around the world.
 - **Theme Toggle**: Customize your browsing experience with a dark/light theme toggle for enhanced readability.

-## Challenges Completed
-- **Art & Craft Categories Section**: Explore over 6 subcategories within the Jute & Wooden Crafts category, each showcasing stunning handcrafted items.
-- **Subcategory Exploration**: Dive deeper into specific subcategories and explore a curated selection of crafts tailored to your interests.
-- **Interactive Elements**: Enhance user engagement with dynamic animations and tooltips powered by React libraries like Lottie React and React-tooltip.
-- **Personalized Experience**: Manage your own craft list with the ability to add, update, and delete items, ensuring a customized browsing experience.
-- **Responsive Design**: Enjoy a seamless browsing experience across devices with a fully responsive design optimized for desktop, tablet, and mobile.

 ## Technologies Used Packege
 - animate.css,